Tuesday, 28 January 2014

 The Joris Ivensplein bus stop at the bottom of the street displayed that the no.85 would take me near to my intended target, the home of SV Blauw WitI was trying to concentrate on where we were when a decent-looking venue caught my attention.

-I was leaving when my presence was noticed by a club official.
+I was leaving when a club official spotted me.
 I explained that I was from England, visiting stadiums, and then heading to the NEC match.
 He seemed delighted with this.
-I ventured on, taking a look at the match in progress, as I was walking.
+I ventured on, taking a look at the match in progress as I was walking.
 It reminded me of Sunday mornings on Oliver's Mount, Scarborough!

 No comments: